419 Tactical Fighter Training Squadron: Postwar

+419 Squadron was placed on hiatus on 8 March 2024, as the RCAF transferred to an interim lead-in fighter training program with the Euro-NATO Joint Jet Pilot Training Program at Sheppard Air Force Base in Texas, and other fighter lead-in training programs in Finland and at Italy’s International Flight Training School.
+This hiatus marked the end of RCAF operation of the CT-155 Hawk.
+The RCAF intends to reactivate 419 Squadron in the early 2030s with a new future fifth-generation trainer aircraft.

 Notable members

 The name Moose, which is used in the squadron's emblem and motto, is derived from the nickname of the first commanding officer of the squadron, Wing Commander "Moose" Fulton.
 The tradition of squadron commanders bearing the nickname "Moose" was instituted after Fulton's death during operations.
 Squadron personnel are affectionately known as "moosemen".
 This tradition continues to this day.

 Pilot Officer Andrew Charles Mynarski of 419 Squadron was posthumously awarded the Victoria Cross for his actions on 12/13 June 1944 during a bombing mission over Europe.
 A restored Lancaster operated by the Canadian Warplane Heritage Museum in Hamilton, Ontario, is painted in the markings of aircraft KB 726 VR-A of 419 Squadron in his honour.
 This is one of only two Lancasters still in flying condition; the other is part of the Battle of Britain Memorial Flight.

 As well as Mynarski's Victoria Cross members of the squadron have been awarded 4 Distinguished Service Orders, 150 Distinguished Flying Crosses, 3 bars to DFCs, 35 Distinguished Flying Medals and 1 Military Cross.

-More recently, then Captain (now Lieutenant-Colonel) Riel "Guns" Erickson, who starred in Jetstream while a CF-18 Hornet student in 410 Tactical Fighter Operational Training Squadron, served as a 419 Squadron instructor.
+More recently, then Captain (now Lieutenant-Colonel) Riel "Guns" Erickson, who starred in Jetstream while a CF-18 Hornet student in 410 Tactical Fighter Operational Training Squadron, was a 419 Squadron instructor.